-Protects the circuits that supply 12 volt current to the stereo amplifiers.
+Protects the circuit that supplies 12 volt current to the stereo amplifier.
 This circuit is deactivated when the House battery switch is off.

 Protects the circuits that supply 12 volt current to the digital switch control modules.
 These circuits are deactivated when the House battery switch is off.